 We expect that the time between the identification of a potential customer and the receipt of a purchase order or agreement for the sale of our products will be relatively long.
 In certain instances, a potential customer may contact us seeking a generic sample of our materials for evaluation.
 In other instances, a customer may come to us with specific performance specifications and inquire about our ability to provide products meeting their specifications after which we provide samples of materials or specific data for evaluation.
 After the initial evaluation, the prospective customer may request a prototype of a specific design as proof-of-concept.
-We fabricate prototypes using the foundry access we have through our arrangement with CPI.
-In 2023 we also commissioned ITRI to establish our OTFT process on their Gen 2.5 line in Taiwan to undertake prototype development in Taiwan.
+We fabricate prototypes using the foundry access we have through our existing arrangements with CPI in the UK (for smaller sizes) and ITRI in Taiwan (for Gen 2.5).
 A significant proportion of all work done during this phase of our sales cycle would be done at our expense, with customers making a contribution in some cases.